cal-itp/data-infra/docs/architecture/data.md

 To determine the best storage location for your raw data (especially if it requires manual curation), consult the [Data Storage Guidance within the Cal-ITP Data Pipeline Google Doc](https://docs.google.com/document/d/1-l6c99UUZ0o3Ln9S_CAt7iitGHvriewWhKDftESE2Dw/edit).

+The [Should it be a dbt model?](tool_choice) docs section also has some guidance about when a data pipeline should be created.

 ### Bring data into Google Cloud Storage

 We store our raw, un-transformed data in Google Cloud Storage to ensure that we can always recover the raw data if needed.